-Baked Ziti With Roasted Eggplant & Apple Chicken Sausage is a pasta dish perfect for the holidays.
+Baked Ziti With Eggplant & Chicken Sausage is a pasta dish perfect for the holidays.
 Al dente penne pasta tossed in a tangy tomato sauce, along with tender apple chicken sausage and cinnamon-dusted roasted eggplant, is what you need on your dinner table.
-Top all that tastiness off with a gracious helping of mozzarella cheese, and you have the perfect anytime meal that's ready in no time.
+Top all that tastiness off with a gracious helping of mozzarella cheese, and you have the perfect anytime meal that’s ready in no time.

 This post has been written in partnership with Barilla.
 All opinions are mine alone.